william-dawson/NTPoly/Examples/PremadeMatrix/ReadMe.md

 C++ Build Instructions:
 mpicxx main.cc -c \
   -I../../Source/CPlusPlus -I../../Source/C
 mpif90 main.o -o example \
   -L../../Build/lib -lNTPolyCPP -lNTPolyWrapper -lNTPoly -fopenmp -lstdc++

 (for the intel compiler, build an intermediate main.o object using the C++ compiler, and link with the fortran compiler using the flags:
 -qopenmp -cxxlib -nofor_main.
-On the mac, use -lc++ instead of -lstdc++).
+When using Clang, use -lc++ instead of -lstdc++).

 And then run with:
 mpirun -np 1 ./example \